zulip/zulip/docs/testing.md

-special tool, tools/check-py3, which checks all code for Python 3 syntactic compatibility by running a subset of the automated migration tools and checking if they trigger any changes. tools/check-py3 is run automatically in Zulip's Travis CI tests to avoid any regressions, but is not included in test-all since it is quite slow.
+special tool, tools/check-py3, which checks all code for Python 3 syntactic compatibility by running a subset of the automated migration tools and checking if they trigger any changes. tools/check-py3 is run automatically in Zulip's Travis CI tests (in the 'static-analysis' build) to avoid any regressions, but is not included in test-all since it is quite slow.

 To run tooks/check-py3, you need to install the modernize and future python packages (which are included in requirements/py3k.txt, which